Talisker Distillery Est. 1830, Isle of Skye, Scotland

 Cask Draw and Tasting Experience (no tour)

 A premium tasting experience for Talisker Enthusiasts - this 90 minute tutored tasting session will see you sample five (5) Talisker whiskies straight from the cask.
 An adults only experience (18+), tickets are £150 per person.
-Tours are generally at 11:00 am, 1:00 pm, 2:00 pm and 3:00 pm daily.
+Cask Draw Tastings are generally hourly and daily from April to October.
+From November to March they're at 3pm only, Tuesdays, Thursdays and Saturdays .
 Online advanced bookings are highly recommended.
-Available on Tuesdays Thursdays and Saturdays at 3:00pm during summer.
 Maximum 18 persons per tasting.

 Talisker Distillery Est. 1830, Isle of Skye, Scotland